 Sometimes, hearing and vision loss occurs as a natural part of the aging process.
 In other situations, individuals lose their vision or their hearing due to the direct actions of someone else.

 You could be eligible to receive compensation if you lost your vision or hearing due to someone else’s negligent actions.
-A Uniondale vision and hearing loss injury lawyer from Friedman & Simon, L.L.P. is ready to offer you representation and pursue compensation from the responsible parties.
+A Uniondale personal injury lawyer from Friedman & Simon, L.L.P. is ready to offer you representation and pursue compensation from the responsible parties.

 To discuss your case and legal options in a free consultation with a member of our team, call Friedman & Simon, L.L.P. at (516) 932-0400.

 - Compensation in a Vision or Hearing Loss Injury Case

 - Focus on Building Your Claim in Uniondale

 Sometimes, it is easy to identify a vision or hearing loss injury.
 If your ability to see or hear clearly suddenly or progressively declined, it could indicate a vision or hearing loss injury occurred.
 Likewise, it is easy to identify an injury if you experience a physical effect—like a blow to the head—that leads to bleeding or the introduction of a foreign object into your eyes or ears.

 However, not all vision or hearing loss injuries are immediately obvious.
 If you have pain in the eye or notice any discrepancies in eye position, it could be a sign of an injury.

 Hearing injuries could be identified if you hear noises like humming or buzzing when there are no sounds.
 Additionally, a brief inability to hear noises could indicate that you are dealing with a hearing loss injury.

 See a doctor if you were hurt in an accident and believe you have symptoms of vision or hearing loss.
 A prompt medical evaluation after your accident documenting your injuries could become useful evidence in your case for compensation.